wallarm/product-documentation/docs/2.16/about-wallarm-waf/detecting-vulnerabilities.md

 #### How it works

 The module **Attack rechecker** reproduces each attack from the processed traffic.
-This mechanism allows the detection of vulnerabilities that could have been exploited during the attack.
+This mechanism allows for the detection of vulnerabilities that could have been exploited during the attack.
 When reproducing attacks:

 * Authentication data (cookies, basic-auth, viewstate) is deleted from the original requests
-* Attack vectors possible within the detected attack type are sent in the request
+* Possible attack vectors within the detected attack type are sent in the request

 [List of vulnerabilities that can be detected by the module](../attacks-vulns-list.md)

 #### Configuration

-* The module can be [enabled or disabled](../user-guides/scanner/configure-scanner-modules.md) in Wallarm Console → **Scanner** section.
+* The module can be [enabled or disabled](../user-guides/scanner/configure-scanner-modules.md) in the Wallarm Console → **Scanner** section.
 * If the WAF node operates in the `block` mode, it is required to [disable blocking of IP addresses](../admin-en/scanner-ips-whitelisting.md) from which the attack rechecker sends requests.
 * To add authentication credentials to the requests sent by the attack rechecker, it is required to add a corresponding rule to the application profile.
 To add a rule, please contact our [technical support](mailto:support@wallarm.com) and send test authentication credentials: API key, token, password or other parameters.